Ahmed-coder143/Python/README.md

 **Counting_number.py:**
 This Python code takes an integer input (input_number) from the user and uses a for loop to print numbers from 1 to the inputted value (inclusive).
 Each number is printed on a new line, providing a simple counting sequence.

+**If-else-program.py**
+This Python code determines and prints the maximum of three numbers (number1,number2,number3) entered by the user.
+The program uses conditional statements to compare the values and identify the largest number among them.